 - 1. Any person (at any time during the 5-year period ending on the date of the transaction) in a position to exercise substantial influence over the affairs of the organization, - 2.
-A family member of an individual described in 1, 2, or 3, and - 3.
-A 35% controlled entity.
+A family member of an individual described in 1 above, and - 3.
+A 35% controlled entity of a person described in 1 or 2 above.

 Family members.
-Family members of an individual (described in 1 above) include a disqualified person's spouse. ancestors, children, grandchildren, great grandchildren, and brothers and sisters (whether by whole- or half-blood).
+Family members of a disqualified person described in 1 above include a disqualified person's spouse, ancestors, children, grandchildren, great grandchildren, and brothers and sisters (whether by wholeor half-blood).
 It also includes the spouse of the children, grandchildren, great grandchildren, brothers, or sisters (whether by whole- or half-blood).